Coronavirus (COVID-19) Updates

 Your information hub about Coronavirus

 In these unsettling times, we appreciate you may have some questions regarding COVID-19 and your business health insurance policy.
 The health and wellbeing of your staff and members is our top priority and we want to reassure you that we’re doing everything we can to support your business.
-You might be able to find the answers you’re looking for in our FAQs here.
+You might be able to find the answers you’re looking for in our FAQs Coronavirus FAQ's.

 We’ve produced this useful guide to give you up to date information about coronavirus as well as the latest government advice.